Ortho Sports Medicine Orange County Medical Center

 The goal of the fellowship is to provide training in the advanced care of patients with sports related disorders of the knee, shoulder, and elbow.

 The curriculum is designed to give fellows gradually increasing autonomy throughout the academic year.
 The year will begin working one on one with the attending staff.
 As the year progresses, fellows will develop their own patient base for which they will be responsible for the diagnosis, treatment, rehabilitation, and return to sport of their patients.
-Fellows work under the direct supervision of the attending staff with progression of autonomy based on the ability of the individual as determined by the continuous evaluation of the attending staff.
+Fellows work under the direct supervision of the attending staff with progression of autonomy based on the ability of the individual as determined from continuous evaluation by the attending staff.

 Opportunities for Research